timmahrt/pyJuliusAlign/README.rst

 alignment code (with different inputs and outputs than textgrids).

-Here is a cropped view of the before and after output file in the example files
+Here is a cropped view of the before and after output file in the example files:

 .. image:: test/files/pyjulius_example.png
    :width: 500px